piyueh/oldarch/README.md

 ## Deluxe image

-This version adds more packages to `fancybase20160801` to meet my personal use:
+This version adds more packages to `fancybase20160801` to meet my personal use at the login nodes of HPC clusters:

 1. termite-terminfo 11-3
 2. git 2.9.2-1